|The rules presented here are ancillary to the

 using procedures described in that meeting.

-- Teams and their coaches are to remain separated from the beginning
+problem set) are to remain separated from the beginning

 - Contestants are drawn from the following geographical region: